PeterCDMcLean/audit_libstdcxx/README.md

 There are several workarounds for unfortunate CMake bugs:
   - `target_link_options` does not play nicely with `$ORIGIN`.
 The work around is to use `target_link_libraries` instead.
   - CMake has a bug when escaping `$ORIGIN` for Ninja generator.
 The example has a workaround
+  - CMake will not put the compilers library directory in BUILD_RPATH.
+The audit library CMake scripts have an elaborate workaround.

 # libstdc++